-The load cell should always be the intermediate point between a fixed surface and the introduced load path.
-The load direction relative to the load cell body’s orientation should always comply with the manufacturer’s installation manual.
+As stated before, the load cell should always be the intermediate point between a fixed surface and the introduced load path.
+The load direction should always comply with the load cell manufacturer’s installation manual.
 Mounting accessories mitigate misalignment, side loads or bending moments.
 Rod ends or clevises (Figure 2) can also help reduce bending moments.

 Limit lateral deflection, if needed, with end stops.
-If the load cell design requires self-centering, a pendulum load cell automatically guides the support structure into position.
+If the load cell design requires self-centering, a self-checking load cell mount automatically returns the support structure to the correct position.
 The installation of elastomeric bearings regulates heat between the tank and load cells in a tank weighing system.

 If side loading or torsion is unavoidable, use load cells designed to capture these inputs.

+Also, the dimensions of the load cell will affect clearances of the fixture when it is loaded to capacity.
 Select a size and capacity of the load cell appropriate for the application without significant oversizing.
-The dimensions of the load cell will affect clearances of the fixture when it is loaded to capacity.